Marburg virus

 WHO assesses the global risk of Marburg spread as low, but the risk is considered high in the African region and very high in Rwanda.
 The Swedish Public Health Agency (Folkhälsomyndigheten, FHM) estimates that the risk of the virus spreading in Sweden is very low, but isolated cases, such as travelers from affected areas, cannot be ruled out.

-Due to the outbreak, any planned exchanges or trips to Rwanda that can be postponed should be delayed until the epidemiological situation in the country becomes clearer.
+Due to the outbreak, any planned exchanges or trips to Rwanda that can be postponed may preferably be delayed until the epidemiological situation in the country becomes clearer.
 If you must travel to Rwanda, it is important to follow the advice and recommendations provided by the Swedish Public Health Agency.
 These recommendations can be found on their website.

 The Swedish Public Health Agency is monitoring the situation and continuously reviewing risk assessments made by WHO and the European Centre for Disease Prevention and Control (ECDC).
 You can find up-to-date information on the Public Health Agency's website.